Reno Water Quality at a Glance

 TMWA has developed a comprehensive drought management strategy that ensures water reliability even during extended dry periods:

-2. Groundwater Integration: 93 production wells supplement river water during peak demand or drought periods
+2. Groundwater Integration: Over 80 production wells supplement river water during peak demand or drought periods

-4. Conservation Programs: Tiered rate structures and conservation initiatives have reduced per capita water use by 25% since 2000
+4. Conservation Programs: Tiered rate structures and conservation incentives have meaningfully reduced per capita water use since 2000

-5. Drought Response Plan: Staged approach with clear triggers for implementation of increasingly stringent conservation measures
+5. Drought Response Plan: Staged approach with clear triggers for implementing increasingly stringent conservation measures across the service area

-These measures ensure that even during persistent drought conditions, Reno maintains sufficient water supply without compromising quality.
+These measures ensure that even during persistent drought, Reno maintains sufficient water supply without compromising quality.
+Track any active advisories via our boil water notices tracker.

 Why does Reno’s water sometimes taste different?